-Century Hearing Aids are manufactured in the US with FDA (Food and Drug Administration) approval.
+Century Hearing Aids are manufactured in the US and registered with the FDA.
 They offer their products in two categories, namely by the type of hearing aid, which is In-the-Ear (ITE) and Behind-the-Ear (BTE).
 Below is a summary of their products in each category, including their prominent Best model range, and the main features included for each.

 The Rosebud Premium comes as an In-the-Ear (ITE) model and is ready to wear and discreet in appearance for the user.
 It is for mild to moderate high frequency hearing loss.
 There is a manual volume button and 4 different pre-programmed memories to choose from: Standard Response, Mild Noise Response, Moderate Noise Response, and Enhanced Noise Response.
 These memories facilitate quiet and noisy settings, listening to music / audio, and talking on the telephone.
 Although this model does not come with rechargeable batteries, the lifespan of the size 10 battery reaches up to 80 hours.
 Additional functions include noise reduction, feedback cancellation, a 12-band processor that increases certain frequencies where more volume is needed, 2 channel processing and omni-directional microphones.

 The Best Ear Pro is a small Behind-the-Ear (BTE) model for mild to severe hearing loss.
 With a choice between beige or silver colors and its small size it is barely noticeable when worn.
 The volume button is manually adjustable, which makes it user-friendly and there are 4 different settings / memories to choose from, namely, quiet, noisy, music, and telephone.
 This model comes with a size 312 battery with a lifespan of up to 160 hours (double the lifespan of the Rosebud Premium).
 Additional functions include Auto Adaptive directional microphones, a 12-band processor, and 2 channel processing.